ribozone/notes/content/www/link hunting.md

 ## Meta-directories

 - [Brisray's Webring List](https://brisray.com/web/webring-list.htm)
-	- More than a list, really.
-A comprehensive, regularly-maintained, sortable database
+	- more than a list, really.
+A comprehensive, regularly-maintained, sortable database of webrings
 - [BUKMARK.CLUB](https://bukmark.club/)
+	- directory of sites with bookmarks/links/blogroll pages
 	- I wish the directory sent you straight to each site's links page.
 Sometimes they're really tucked away...

 ## Random redirect portals